 Tech Savvy Girls

 Encourages girls to continue their studies in science, technology, engineering and math (STEM) to keep all career paths open to them.
 Tech Savvy Girls’ flagship program is the amazing Explore Your Opportunities–The Sky’s the Limit!
 Conference, co-sponsored with the College of Mount Saint Vincent and AAUW Empire State Virtual Branch.
-From fall 2015, we started WizGirls: Building The Future, another annual, hands-on opportunity for 4th-7th grade girls to discover and explore technology and engineering activities taught by local and corporate role models passionate about encouraging girls in STEM.
-We also held a summer camp called Visualization in Engineering in 2012 to improve spatial visualization and reasoning skills in middle school girls, and to promote engineering as a career option.
+Between 2015 and 2018 we offered WizGirls: Building The Future, another annual, hands-on opportunity for 4th-7th grade girls to discover and explore technology and engineering activities taught by local and corporate role models passionate about encouraging girls in STEM.

 EYO conference website